amitavadutta466/privacy-policy/index.md

 ## 5. Policy Changes

-We may update this policy
+We may update this policy from time to time.
+You are advised to review this page periodically for any changes.
+These changes are effective immediately once posted.